Computer outage grounds Delta flights in U.S.

-Delta was hit by a crippling computer outage on Sunday night that disrupted flights across the United States.
+Delta was hit by a crippling computer outage on Sunday night that caused big delays and the cancellation of at least 150 flights.

-It's the second time in less than six months that the U.S. carrier has suffered a major IT problem resulting in cancellations, delays and angry passengers.
+It's the second time in less than six months that the U.S. carrier has suffered a major IT problem resulting in travel chaos and angry passengers.

 Upset travelers took to Twitter to vent about the delays and confusion.